 Suffolk Rape Crisis – Offers confidential telephone support and information service and a counselling service.
 When you contact us we will listen to you; when you feel ready we will help you find ways to explore difficult feelings.
 We do not make judgments about the women who use our service nor do we tell them what to do.
 Instead we aim to give women a space to talk about their own issues at their own pace.

-Sexual Assault Referral Centre – The Ferns is a Sexual Assault Referral Centre and provides a one-stop location, offering medical care and emotional support to any victim of sexual assault.
+The Ferns – The Ferns is a sexual assault referral centre and provides a one-stop location, offering medical care and emotional support to any victim of sexual assault.

 Survivors in Transitions – Supporting adult survivors of Childhood Sexual Abuse, offering group sessions per week, telephone, email and online support as well as a specialist counselling and therapy service

 Sue Lambert Trust – Norfolk counselling service provide a range of services including one to one counselling, practical support and a telephone helpline.
 We also run this website as a source of support and information.